 All program costs are covered by the Keller Pathway Fellowship endowment.
 To receive the full benefit of the program, there is a participation requirement.

-- Attend—at no charge—a three-day entrepreneurship academy (currently offered in April, July or September).
+- Attend—at no charge—a three-day entrepreneurship academy.

 - Participate in monthly mentoring sessions alongside the institute’s Business Development Certificate Program participants.
 Sessions will focus on taking the ideas developed in the entrepreneurship academy to the next level of depth and completion.